 ii.
-Interests in joint operations and other contractual arrangements

-A joint operation involves joint control and offers joint ownership by the Company and other venturers of assets contributed to or acquired for the purpose of a joint arrangement, without the formation of a corporation, partnership or other entity.
+Interests in joint operations and other contractual arrangements corporation, partnership or other entity.
 Where the Company's activities are conducted through a joint operation, the Company recognizes its share of the jointly controlled assets, and liabilities it has incurred, related revenue and operating costs in the financial statements and a share of their production, if any.